Fried Frank recently secured a precedent-setting victory for pro bono client, Laverne Pierre, before the First Department Appellate Division.

 The Government recognized Mr A.’s extensive cooperation, but still Mr. A faced a lengthy US Sentencing Guidelines range of 210-262 months’ imprisonment.
 Fried Frank argued for a sentence of time-served (5 days) based on, among other things, his acceptance of responsibility by pleading guilty, his remarkable self-rehabilitation since his arrest, and his extensive cooperation with multiple government agencies in the face of the death threats.
 Judge Patterson credited Fried Frank’s arguments and, in a courtroom crowded with approximately 25 family and friends, sentenced Mr. A to time-served, with 4 years supervised release.
 Despite the Probation Office’s recommendation of the imposition of a US$9,000 fine, Judge Patterson also accepted Fried Frank’s arguments on this point as well and declined to impose any fine.
 Christen Furka argued at sentencing.

-Working on this matter were litigation partner Steven Witzel (NY), appointed by the Court as CJA counsel, litigation special counsel Jennifer Colyer (NY), litigation associate Jesse Loffler (NY) and former litigation associates Erin Abrams (NY), Christen Furka (NY) and Christina McGill (NY).
+Working on this matter were litigation partner Steven Witzel (NY), appointed by the Court as CJA counsel, litigation special counsel Jennifer Colyer (NY), litigation associate Jesse Loffler (NY), Erin Abrams (NY), Christen Furka (NY) and Christina McGill (NY).

 Fried Frank Wins Below-Guidelines Sentence in US v.
 Mr. W.